Trademark

 5.1 Documents Required

-5.2 Forms For the renewal of trademarks, certain forms are required, which are mentioned in detail in the below table.
+5.2 Forms For the trademarks renewal, certain forms are required, which are mentioned in detail in the below table.
 The trademark registrar will notify the owner six months prior to the expiration of the registered mark, and if the owner fails to renew it within the permitted time frame, the mark shall be deleted from the registrar’s side.
 However, the owner still has the option to renew the mark within six months, but not later than one year of the expiration period, only after payment of the fine through the “restoration” method.

 Form Type Purpose of the Form Physical Cost of